supersoftware1214/smartmirror/README.md

-# smartmirror
+# ng2-electron
-Angular2 mirror app
+Using Angular2 with Electron